 3. What questions should parents have for their doctors at the check-up?

 Answer : Parents should ask about how well their child is gaining weight.
 They may want to discuss their baby’s stooling patterns as they can change dramatically between the first days after birth and now.
 If their baby is spitting up or uncomfortable with feeding, those issues should also be addressed.
 As families are usually beginning to leave the house more, they may want to ask about travel or how to prevent infections as they venture out into the world.
 If a family is struggling with bonding, depression, food insecurity, homelessness, or anxiety, be sure to tell the doctor.
 Parenting an infant is difficult, and there are many resources out there for people who are struggling, but we can’t always tell just by looking at you!

 4. What’s the most common concern you hear from parents that they probably shouldn’t be worrying about at this point?

-Answer : Parents are always worrying about frequency of stooling.
+Answer : Parents are always worried about the frequency of stooling.
 Either they believe the baby is pooping too much or too little.
 Babies vary so much in how often they poop at this age, but often it is much less frequently than just a week or two ago, which is why they worry.
 If a baby is comfortable, eating well, and gaining weight, then how often they poop is unimportant.
 Some babies will stool three times a day or more, and some will not stool every day or even every other day.
 As long as when it comes, the poop is soft and like paste, then there is nothing to worry about.

 Powered by Bundoo®